-Cellulose insulation is well-known as a friendly environmental material because it is made out of mostly recycled paper.
+Cellulose insulation, a popular insulation material, is well-known as an environmentally friendly option because it is made out of mostly recycled paper.
 Because it is combined with chemicals like borax, cellulose insulation, despite being created from recycled paper, is also a fire-retardant material.
-Loose-fill and dense-pack cellulose insulation are the two most common types.

 Attics commonly employ loose-fill cellulose insulation, whereas walls and ceilings use dense-pack cellulose insulation.
-Blown-in cellulose is loose-fill and dense-pack cellulose that is fitted with a blowing machine.
+Blown-in cellulose is loose-fill and dense-pack cellulose fitted with a blowing machine.

 However, health dangers for cellulose installers and cellulose-insulated building occupants have been identified.
-In fact, some experts oppose its use.
+Some experts oppose its use.

 The majority of cellulose insulation is made from ripped-up, recycled newspaper.
 Other fragments of recycled paper fibre may be present, but it is almost typically newspaper.
 When applying it, is cellulose insulation safe to breathe?
 The answer is yes, it is totally safe.